ncpa0cpl/react-quarks/README.md

 counter.set(Promise.resolve(1));
 ```

-or a method that returns a Promise:
+or a function that returns a Promise:

 ```ts
 const counter = quark(0);